m-barthelemy/vapor-queues-fluent-driver/README.md

 # QueuesFluentDriver

-**Note**: This package is still experimental, and even if it's ultimately supposed to work with pretty much all relational databases supported by Fluent, currently only Postgres support is compiled.
+**Note**: This package is still experimental.
+Please do open an issue if something doesn't work as expected.